prowestgis/upp-wg/interop.md

 | Claim | Description
 | - | - |
-| `user@example.com` | A simple email address
+|`user@example.com` | A simple email address
-| `user@example.com user@county.gov` | Two email addresses associated with an identity
+|`user@example.com user@county.gov` | Two email addresses associated with an identity
-| `user+tag@example.com` | An email address for `user@example.com` that includes a tag, which is ignored (but preserved) by email servers during transport.
+|`user+tag@example.com` | An email address for `user@example.com` that includes a tag, which is ignored (but preserved) by email servers during transport.

 A series of telephone claims

 | Claim | Description
 | - | - |
-| `tel:+18888675309` | A global telephone number for an identity
+|`tel:+18888675309` | A global telephone number for an identity
-| `tel:867-5309` | A local telephone number for a user that includes optional (but allowed) visual separators
+|`tel:867-5309` | A local telephone number for a user that includes optional (but allowed) visual separators
-| `tel:8675309 tel:8005551212` | A pair of phone numbers, one in local format and one in global format, that are associated with the identity
+|`tel:8675309 tel:8005551212` | A pair of phone numbers, one in local format and one in global format, that are associated with the identity
-| `tel:+18888675309;mobile` | A global phone number with a mobile parameter.
+|`tel:+18888675309;mobile` | A global phone number with a mobile parameter.
 UPP will use this number to send SMS messages only
-| `tel:+18888675309;mobile=mms;ivr tel:+1-800-555-1212;fax` | A global phone number with a mobile parameter that marks it as accepting MMS messages.
+|`tel:+18888675309;mobile=mms;ivr tel:+1-800-555-1212;fax` | A global phone number with a mobile parameter that marks it as accepting MMS messages.
 This phone number may also be used to call the user and walk them through an IVR workflow.
 A second number is provided for FAX documents and contains visual separators

 ### Scopes

+A scope provides a mechnism for limiting access to specific UPP resources.
+Every identity will have certain lpatform scopes that it is allowed to access, but it is possible for each identify to request tokens with a limited scope for security reasons.

+For example, a user that is allowed to edit Permit requests may choose to request a token with only `permit:review` in order to query the permit data and generate reports.
+This way, they are assured that a misconfigured reports will not inadvertently cause a Permit to be altered.

-A scope define the specific access that a user needs.
-Each API MAY require specific scopes to access functional endpoints.
+Each API MAY require specific scopes to access its functional endpoints, but is not REQUIRED to do so.

 | Scope | Description |
 | - | - |